-Describe how Veterans who decline an offer of shelter will be routinely offered shelter and how these offers will be tracked for the region.
-Does your region utilize emergency housing, such as hotel/motel vouchers, if no shelter beds are available?
-Yes No If so, please describe the process for accessing this emergency housing: Please describe any known barriers for accessing emergency housing: Does your region need assistance with emergency housing and shelter?
-Yes No If yes, please provide the name, email and phone number of the person to contact: Criterion #3: The community only provides service-intensive transitional housing in limited instances. nousing in minteu instances.
+Veteran must meet criteria for SSVF program providing a copy of the DD214, proof of household income, and documentation supporting there is no shelter or TH beds available.
+Limited financial assistance for emergency housing for those that are unable to stay in the shelters.
+There is also limited access for males in the more rural areas of the region.
+Does your region need assistance with emergency housing and shelter?
+X Yes No If yes, please provide the name, email and phone number of the person to contact: Kevin Hege - 336-786-4169 Ext.
+207 kevin.hege@nccommerce.com Criterion #3: The community only provides service-intensive transitional housing in limited instances.
 Transitional Housing Though the BoS CoC does not have Grant Per Diem programs, service-intensive transitional housing programs funded through private sources are available to Veterans.
 Both the primary SSVF provider and the local agencies that serve as access points for the Regional Committee's coordinated assessment system will ensure Veterans are offered a choice of permanent housing assistance (e.g., SSVF) either prior to entering the transitional housing program or once identified in the transitional housing program.
 Literally homeless Veterans referred to Grant Per Diem programs outside of the BoS CoC who originated from the BoS CoC will be welcomed back to their home counties, if they choose to return.
 SSVF providers are responsible for following up with Veterans while in Grant Per Diem programs and to develop housing plans for their return.
 For Veterans that entered Grant Per Diem programs without literal homeless status, SSVF providers will not accept referrals from Grant Per Diem programs until the program attempts a discharge into housing using the Veteran's support resources.
 For each system, please describe how Veterans will be offered permanent housing and how that offer will be tracked prior to transitional housing referral.
-Regional Coordinated Assessment System: Veteran Service System (SSVF Providers and VA Medical Centers): If a Veteran is referred to a Grant Per Diem program outside of the BoS CoC and wishes to return to the BoS CoC for housing, please describe how SSVF providers will follow-up with the Veteran to create housing plans for their return to the region.
+Regional Coordinated Assessment System: